matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This setting has the following sub-options:
 * `enabled`: Defaults to true.
+   Set to false to disable password authentication.
+   Set to `only_for_reauth` to allow users with existing passwords to use them to log in and reauthenticate, whilst preventing new users from setting passwords.
 * `localdb_enabled`: Set to false to disable authentication against the local password database.
 This is ignored if `enabled` is false, and is only useful if you have other `password_providers`.
 Defaults to true.